 The main purpose of the UW-Parkside website is recruitment: to serve prospective students and their needs.
-To this end, the home page and program pages ("sell pages") are controlled by Admissions and University Marketing.
+To this end, the home page and program pages ("sell pages") are controlled by Admissions and University Relations.
 Content on department pages is the responsibility of each department.
-The general layout and presentation on department pages will be determined by University Marketing to maximize recruitment usefulness, as "secondary sell" pages.
+The general layout and presentation on department pages will be determined by University Relations to maximize recruitment usefulness, as "secondary sell" pages.

 The secondary purposes of the UW-Parkside website are retention and to facilitate fundraising.

 Perception is everything.
 Many of the people we interact with on our website have never been here, haven't met our faculty, staff, or students.
 They may be prospective students, prospective employees, community members, legislators, media, or any number of others.
 Our website may be the only contact they have with us – perception is everything.
 What does our website say to them?

 - Is it easy for them to find what they are looking for?

 - Do we look like a respectable university?
 If there are typos, grammar errors, formatting issues, blurry photos, etc. – the answer is probably "NO"